 - Restoring the 1920s era flowerbeds along the entrance.

 - Refurbishing the perimeter flowerbeds and plantings.

-We anticipate breaking ground on the pathway project on May 10.
 Please watch this video for more information about the history of the Assay Office, the current home of the State Historic Preservation Office (SHPO), and its importance to the community and state.

 Ray Knight Field Trip Fund

 Do you still remember the excitement you felt the morning of a school field trip?
 The thrill of getting out of the classroom and into the “real world”?
 Do you recall the anticipation of being able to experience the topic you were studying instead of merely reading about it in a book?
 We think all Idaho students should have the opportunity to share the same experience!

 In fourth grade, Idaho youth begin to explore Idaho history in the classroom as part of their required curriculum.
 Thanks to the Ray Knight Field Trip Fund (RKFTF), students from rural and Title One schools across Idaho can experience Idaho State Historical Society sites, free of charge, in Boise, Hansen, and Franklin.
 Hands-on learning field trips to the Idaho State Museum, Old Idaho Penitentiary, Idaho State Archives, Rock Creek Station, and Franklin historic sites take students out of the textbook and into Idaho’s past and present.

 One teacher from Southeast Idaho summed up their students’ excitement: “Students look forward to this field trip so much they are willing to meet at 5:30 am that day for the drive to Boise and not return home until 8 pm.
 It is an adventure of a lifetime, learning with their peers while seeing new sights and making connections to what they have learned in the classroom.”